rainbowchook/face-app-api/README.md

 ```
 During registration, user records should be inserted into the <code>users</code> and <code>login</code> tables.

+#### Future Enghancements/Todos

+The database design, while working in its current state, could be further refined.

+##### 'users' table: 'userId' generated from version 4 UUID
+The auto-generated id in the <code>users</code> table is currently treated as a primary key.
+Instead, a <code>userId</code> column should be a unique primary key for each record in the <code>users</code>, along with the <code>email</code> column.
+This arrangement makes provision for the user changing their email in the future for their user account.

+The latest postgres docker image is greater than version 13, which natively supports generation of version 4 UUID through the function <code>gen_random_uuid()</code>.

+##### 'login' table: 'lastLogin' timestamp and 'lastLogout' timestamp
+Introducing a <code>lastLogin</code> timestamp in the <code>login</code> table would be useful for persisting user session data.
+By comparing the <code>lastLogin</code> with the session expiry set in the cookie or expiry on period of inactivity (whichever is less), the user session can be reset/refreshed or the user logged out, upon which the corresponding <code>lastLogout</code> timestamp will be updatedin the <code>login</code> table.

 ### CDK scripts for CloudFormation (Infrastructure as Code)

 Deploys a single stack from /bin/faces.cdk.project.ts, with the environment set through environment variables.